arakis/multi-ssh/README.md

 The script supports bash completion to help with options and commands.

-1. Source the completion script in your shell environment.
-You can get the path to the completion script using:
+1. Add the following line to your `~/.bashrc` or `~/.bash_profile` (make sure to replace `/path/to/multi-ssh` with the actual path to your script):
     ```bash
-    ./multi-ssh completion
-    # Example output: /path/to/multi-ssh-completion.bash
+    source <(/path/to/multi-ssh completion)
     ```
-2. Add the following line to your `~/.bashrc` or `~/.bash_profile`, replacing the path with the actual output from the command above:
-    ```bash
-    source /path/to/multi-ssh-completion.bash
-    ```
+    This command executes `multi-ssh completion`, which now outputs the completion script directly, and sources its output.
-3. Reload your shell configuration (`source ~/.bashrc`) or open a new terminal.
+2. Reload your shell configuration (`source ~/.bashrc`) or open a new terminal.

 ## Contributing